NixOS/rfcs/rfcs/0012-declarative-virtual-machines.md

 ## Use case

-The use case this RFC puts forward is the one of someone for whom security is more important than speed (pushing for VMs instead of containerization), but who want the same ease of use as with containers.
+The use case this RFC puts forward is the the same as the one of the current `containers.` module, but adapted for the needs of someone for whom security is more important than speed (pushing for VMs instead of containerization), yet who want the same ease of use as with containers.

 ## Expected outcome